lbruun-tutorials/modern-maven-multi/README.md

 ### Maven CI friendly versioning

-Using the [feature](https://maven.apache.org/guides/mini/guide-maven-ci-friendly.html) introduced with Maven 3.5 makes your process soooo much simpler.
+Using the [feature](https://maven.apache.org/guides/mini/guide-maven-ci-friendly.html) introduced with Maven 3.5 makes your release process soooo much simpler.
 No more [Release Plugin](https://maven.apache.org/maven-release/maven-release-plugin/index.html), no more [Versions Plugin](https://www.mojohaus.org/versions/versions-maven-plugin/index.html).

-Instead, just use your CI platform's _release_ feature.
+Instead, just use your CI platform's _Release_ feature.

 In this project, we are executing `mvn deploy` if someone pressed the "Release" button.
 For anything else, simple commits, PRs, etc, we execute `mvn verify`.
 Figuring out to do `verify` or `deploy` is handled by the [maven-execution.sh](.github/scripts/maven-execution.sh) script.
 The script does a bit more than that which is basically just some extra bells and whistles like supporting non-production releases (aka snapshot releases).
 Steal the ideas and customize to your heart's desire.
+It can be made more simple than what is in this example.

 Note, that for multi-module projects which use the _Maven CI Friendly Versioning_ feature you must use the [Flatten Maven Plugin](https://www.mojohaus.org/flatten-maven-plugin/) too.
 Don't worry about this.